hujhax/austin-improv-wiki/Timothy Coyle.md

 * Lil Country - while studying various martial arts, being that Tim is not exactly slim and with a longer than normal beard at the time, he resembled a smaller "Big Country" Roy Nelson
 * Sweet T - this is what his co-workers call him

-Tim was a part of the production crew for

 [[Category/Performers|Coyle]]